fozodavid/DjangoTutorial/README.md

 ## Installation

 Follow these steps to clone my repository from github and make the tutorial setup on your computer.
 Replace branch “exerciseX” with your current exercise branch.
+Type in these commands into your terminal:
 ```
 mkdir -p DjangoTutorial/{static,virtualenv,source,database,media}
 virtualenv --python=python3 DjangoTutorial/virtualenv/